AMWA-TV/bcp-003/best-practice-secure-comms.md

 TLS\_DHE\_RSA\_WITH\_AES\_256\_CBC\_SHA256

 From the above cipher suites, all Servers and Clients SHALL support the following cipher suite.
-Where resources are extremely limited, this mandatory suite above ensures interoperability.
+Where resources are extremely limited, this mandatory suite ensures interoperability.

 TLS\_ECDHE\_RSA\_WITH\_AES\_128\_GCM\_SHA256